AdobeDocs/analytics-platform.en/help/components/use-components-in-workspace.md

 >[!TIP]
 >
->For information about each component, select the Info icon next to a component's name in the left rail of Analysis Workspace, or see the [Analytics Components Guide](/help/components/home.md).
+>For information about each component, select the Info icon next to a component's name in the left rail of Analysis Workspace.

 ## Begin adding components to a project